headforwards-spd/headforwards-website/src/pages/info-pages/collaboration.md

     isTwoColumns: true
     type: image-copy-component
     title: There’s no ‘us and them’
+    content:
+      - type: markdown
         text: >-
           There’s no one size fits all solution to software development.
 It’s why Headforwards works closely with you to deliver software that creates value for your organisation.

           Headforwards abides by one of the Agile Manifesto’s core values: customer collaboration over contract negotiation.
 That’s not to say it doesn’t believe in contracts – rather it believes problems are better solved together with the client.
   - jobTitle: cofounder & director
     name: Craig Girvan
     quote: >-